-We strongly advise that gymnasts visit the toilet before a session commences, but should a need arise during a session, the gymnast will be accompanied by an older gymnast or an assistant coach who will wait for the child outside the toilets.
+We strongly advise that gymnasts visit the toilet before a session commences, but should a need arise during a session, the gymnast may be accompanied by an older gymnast or an assistant coach who will wait for the child outside the toilets.

 What we do (Beginners)

 All gymnasts will have the opportunity to participate in the British Gymnastic Award Scheme, and will be assessed for these awards approximately once a term.
 Sessions will aim to build the specific skills required to pass these awards.

-Training sessions will consist of a circuit of running and chassés to increase the pulse rate of the gymnasts, followed by flexibility and strength-specific warm-ups.
+Training sessions will consist of an aerobics or zumba style warm up to increase the pulse rate of the gymnasts, followed by flexibility and strength-specific warm-ups.
 This will be followed by a skill based session where gymnasts are taught and encouraged to practice and perfect a variety of skills and balances.
 The session will end with a cool-down period before dismissal.

 What comes next

 Entry into the intermediate or advanced group is at the invitation of the club coach.
 These groups stay for up to two hours and also may be offered the opportunity to attend on more than one day.
 They may also be given the opportunity to trial for our elite group to prepare for competition.

 If you have any concerns you wish to discuss, please contact your coach at home in advance of the session, or at the end of a session so that teaching is not interrupted, unless in an emergency.
 Welfare officers can be contacted by telephone if required.